OmkarYewale/Fitst_Repository-/README.md

 # Fitst_Repository-
-This is my first repository of git and GitHub
+This is my first repository of git and GitHub.